Hundreds queue outside Edinburgh watch shop as new Swatch goes on sale

 The £228 watch was on sale for one day only, meaning those wanting to own one had to get out of their beds early.

-In total, there are 11 MoonSwatch in the range and each is based on a space theme and titled after a planet or moon.
+In total, there are 11 Moonwatches in the range and each is based on a space theme and titled after a planet or moon.

 Long lines began to form early this morning outside of Swatch on Princes Street, and soon the queue was snaking all the way up Frederick Street.